sanbox-irl/tween/README.md

 Additionally, this crate is `#![deny(unsafe_code)]`, since no unsafe code was needed.
 Changing this policy would constitute a minor breaking change.

+## Breaking Changes

+This crate follows normal rules for breaking changes **except for math libraries.** We make no promises that we'll update perfectly with math libraries -- you are encouraged to make forks of this repo instead if you have version handling requirements.

 ## Roadmap

 Next up for this library is handling Splines of Tweeners.